 Termites are an immediate threat to your home.
 They pose a threat of physical, and often extensive and expensive, damage to your property.
-Breeding quickly, they are often found in groups of hundreds, and since they're so small, nimble, and pesky, they can cause massive damage.
+Breeding quickly, they are often found in groups of thousands, and since they're so small, nimble, and pesky, they can cause massive damage.

 Our termite control processes are pet, child, and plant friendly; this ensures that we achieve the best results for you while also keeping peace of mind regarding the safety of those most important to you.
 And while our treatments are safe for your home, they are most certainly effective at removing termites from your inner-west residence.

 To begin with, we perform an inspection of your property to determine the severity of the termite presence and overall activity.
 After this assessment, we'll work quickly to determine the most efficient treatment option and inform you of the issue and potential solutions.
 We do not recommend do-it-yourself treatments of termites.
 Disturbing the termites can lead to further spread throughout the structure, which causes larger scale damage.
 Since do-it-yourself treatments are often not effective, you risk further damage by attempting this procedure without the help of professional.
 Due to their small size and nimble nature, termites pose a particular threat of spread and prolific damage.

 We're locally owned and operated, so we understand the risks typically encountered in the Inner West, particularly with the older, densley packed properties that are common-place in the area.
 As with all of our treatments, we work to ensure the highest quality service that is tailored to the specific needs and risks associated with work in this area.
 We, of course, work outside busines hours and weekends to ensure the highest quality service is given to you.
 We'll even perform consultations outside of typical business hours.